Hybrid event tips for event planners

-While hybrid events may be the solution for providing both in-person and virtual choices for attendees, they also come with a new set of pitfalls for planners.
+While hybrid events may be the solution for providing both in-person and virtual choices for attendees, they come with a new set of pitfalls for planners.
 While it was always challenging enough to satisfy the needs of one audience, now there are two audiences, often with radically different needs from one another, to keep engaged.

 Keeping two audiences happy at a hybrid event can be tough for planners.
 There are new pitfalls to avoid when trying to merge work and play.
 Satisfying one audience was difficult enough, but now there are two groups with different needs.